Gavin96/Dashboard/README.md

 # Dashboard
 Transfer from company changes

-Mongodb Nosql  'Not only sql'
+Nosql 'Not only sql'   almost can't execute sql like Mongodb